 Cyprus Subsea’s Contributions

-With the participation of and funding from ConocoPhillips, Akvaplan-niva is subcontracting Cyprus Subsea to perform the integration of the Kongsberg Maritime Simrad EK80 echosounder and sea test the Hydroptics UVP6-LP optical sensor with an M1 Seaglider.
+With the participation of and funding from ConocoPhillips, Akvaplan-niva subcontracted Cyprus Subsea to perform the integration of the Kongsberg Maritime Simrad EK80 echosounder and sea test the Hydroptics UVP6-LP optical sensor with an M1 Seaglider.
 In the past, ConocoPhillips funded research activities using Seagliders and surface vehicles to collect high resolution data to characterize the marine ecosystems in near real time through the GLIDER Project.

 Simrad EK80 is a high-precision scientific echo sounder and ADCP system designed to quantify and monitor underwater ecosystems.
 The Simrad EK80 is a modular system capable of operating several different transceiver and transducer combinations, all through the same operator station.